xDarkicex/dungeon/README.md

 ## Getting Started
 Fun fact!
 We use a bash function to build and run this project.

+You can use this by simply running venti and it'll compile and run the game.

 ```bash
 function grande() {
 	# Build to Jar